 Naturally, as a librarian, I sought out books that included this interest.
 What better way to keep him interested in reading than to read about his favorite thing?

-As with all my children’s book-buying expenditures, finding good books that also include trucks or construction machines wasn’t an easy task.
-But eventually, I was able to put together this list for you of the best construction books for toddlers.
+As with all my children’s book-buying expenditures, finding good books that also include trucks wasn’t an easy task.
+But eventually, I was able to put together this list for you of the best truck books for toddlers.

-10 of the Most Exciting Construction Books for Toddlers
+10 of the Most Exciting Truck Books for Toddlers

 Your child will love this book if they love sounds.
 Dig It!
 Dump It!
 Build It! includes 10 different construction sounds and identifies the items on the page as they go about their jobs.
-This is a great book to teach your child the names of all of the construction machines and tools.
-This book helps build kids’ construction vocabulary.
+This is a great book to teach your child the names of all of the construction trucks and tools.
+This book helps build kids’ truck vocabulary.

 Not to mention, kids love pressing buttons and hearing new sounds!